 Regardless of the specific software tools they mention, look for candidates who are open to learning new ones and adapting to your tech stack.

-You can use this as a follow-up question for the previous one.
+You can use this as a follow-up question to the previous one.
 Candidates might mention databases like Westlaw, LexisNexis, Bloomberg Law, and Fastcase – or specialized databases related to the type of law they’re experienced in.

 If, however, you’re open to providing a more extensive onboarding process, you might consider applicants who have experience in other areas of law.